How To Get An Extra 1,000 Organic App Downloads A Day

 – Put the key features in the beginning.

 – Summarize the app in an efficient manner.

 – Show that you are trustworthy with a voice-over.

 – Try to tell a story, if possible.

-– Forget to pay attention to Apple’s technical requirements.
+– Forget to pay attention to iOS and Apple’s technical requirements.

 – Waste time explaining minor details about your app.